MakieOrg/Makie.jl/docs/examples/blocks/polaraxis.md

 ## Other Notes

+### Drawing over grid lines

+By default grid lines are drawn in front of plots.
+If you want to draw them behind plots set `ax.griddepth[]` to a value between -10_000 and 0 (exclusive), e.g. `ax.griddepth[] = -100`.

 ### Plotting outside a PolarAxis

-Currently there is a scatter and poly plot outside the area of the `PolarAxis` which clips the content to the relevant area.
-If you want to draw outside the circle limiting the polar axis but still within it's scene area, you will need to translate those plots to a z range between `9000` and `10_000` or disable clipping via the `clip` attribute.
+Currently there are two poly plots outside the area of the `PolarAxis` which clip the content to the relevant area.
+If you want to draw outside the clip limiting the polar axis but still within it's scene area, you need to translate those plots to a z range between `9000` and `10_000` or disable clipping via the `clip` attribute.

+For reference, the z values used by `PolarAxis` are `po.griddepth[] = 8999` for grid lines, 9000 for the clip polygons, 9001 for spines and 9002 for tick labels.

 ## Attributes